UBC-CIC/COVID19-L3-Net/README.md

 --------------------------------------------------------------------------------

 L3-Net is an open source segmentation and classification model for analyzing COVID-19 infections in chest CT-Scans.
-The percentage of lung involvement is a critical metric that is difficult to accurately measure without advanced software tools.
+The percentage of lung involvement is a valuable metric that is difficult to accurately measure without advanced software tools.
 We hope that utilizing a machine to accurately calculate the lung involvement ratio and absolute volume will be a valuable metric for researchers to use to prognosticate patients with COVID-19 and other respiratory illnesses.
 Recent literature suggests that the percentage of Well-Aerated-Lung correlates to clinical outcomes, such as the need for ventilator support, ICU admission and death.

 |Index| Description|
 |:----------------|:-----------|